Graduate Mathematics Program (GMP)

 To be considered, you must submit a complete application package that includes:

 Transcripts may be issued directly by the Registrar, or issued to you by the Registrar, then sent with your application materials.
 Only originals via post, photocopies of originals via post, scanned copies of originals via email (PDF format only), or fax copies of originals will be accepted.
 Should you choose to fax your transcripts, please make clean photocopies first, then fax the photocopies, as the security features can render faxes of actual transcripts unreadable.
-Please to not send html transcripts accessible via a website or text versions thereof.
+If your Registrar is capable of directly sending electronic transcripts, please have them sent directly to you and then email the transcript as an attachment.
+Please do not send html transcripts accessible via a website or text versions thereof.

 IMPORTANT: When applying online, you may only submit your resume.
 Please see job posting between September 1st and October 15th for the email and postal addresses to send transcripts and letters of recommendation.